guilhemmarchand/trackme/docs/userguide.rst

 - ``Acknowledge alert`` can only be clicked if the data source is effectively in a red state, acknowledging an alert prevent the out of the box alerts from triggering a new alert for this entity until the acknowledgment expires.
 - ``Enable`` can only be clicked if the monitoring state is disabled, if clicked and confirmed, the value of the field ``data_monitored_state`` will switch from disabled to enabled
 - ``Disable`` opposite of the previous
-- ``Modify`` provides access to the unified modification window which allows interracting with different settings related to this entity
+- ``Modify`` provides access to the unified modification window which allows interacting with different settings related to this entity
-- ``Search`` opens a search window in a new tab for that entitity
+- ``Search`` opens a search window in a new tab for that entity

 See :ref:`Alerts acknowledgment` for more details about the acknowledgment feature